ATV Crash Leaves 14-Year-Old Dead in Susquehanna County - NewsBreak

 ATV Crash Leaves 14-Year-Old Dead in Susquehanna County

-Pennsylvania State Police say a 14-year-old boy is dead after crashing an all-terrain-vehicle on Campbell Road near Lynn Cemetery...991thewhale.com
+Pennsylvania State Police say a 14-year-old boy is dead after crashing an all-terrain-vehicle on Campbell Road near Lynn Cemetery...981thehawk.com

-Pennsylvania State Police say a 14-year-old boy is dead after crashing an all-terrain-vehicle on Campbell Road near Lynn Cemetery...991thewhale.com
+Pennsylvania State Police say a 14-year-old boy is dead after crashing an all-terrain-vehicle on Campbell Road near Lynn Cemetery...981thehawk.com

 Comments / 0